Egonef/Egonef/README.md

 ### Hi there, I'm Emilio! 👋

 I'm a passionate computer science student with a knack for creativity.
-Currently pursuing a degree in Computer Engineering, I'm on a journey to harness the power of technology and innovation.
+Currently pursuing a degree in Computer Engineering.

 My heart lies in the world of **Frontend Development**, where I weave my design and coding skills to craft beautiful and user-friendly interfaces.
 I'm also an avid explorer of the exciting realm of **Game Development**, constantly seeking new ways to bring interactive experiences to life.